A Brief History of Podcasting

 - Demonstrating our podcast hosting and syndication capabilities and…

-We’d incorporate our brand into the podcast through a 30-second sponsorship announcement sandwiched between a tease intro and episode, which was an interview with a thought leader or newsmaker.
+We’d incorporate our brand into the podcast through a 30-second sponsorship announcement sandwiched between a tease intro and an episode, which was an interview with a thought leader or newsmaker.

 After all, journalists talk to experts daily, so they’re in the know.

-But since people trust authority figures less than ever today, I’d also throw in interviews with influential bloggers and podcasters, to put regular people like you and me on the same playing field, to give listeners access to their peers who are embracing social media and putting it to work successfully for themselves, since the research says people trust their peers most of all.
+But since people trust authority figures less than ever today, I’d also throw in interviews with influential bloggers and podcasters to put regular people like you and me on the same playing field, to give listeners access to their peers who are embracing social media and putting it to work successfully for themselves, since the research says people trust their peers most of all.

 On the Record Podcast